 Other factors that may contribute to the low incidence of infection are the limited use of topical steroids (usually 1-2 wk) and the routine use of potent topical antibiotics (eg, fluoroquinolones) during the perioperative period.
 However, infections have been reported and tend to be serious.
 This finding is partly due to the fact that when infection does occur, the invading organism has already gained access to the deep corneal stroma.

 Organisms that have been reported to cause infectious keratitis following LASIK include Streptococcus pneumoniae, Staphylococcus aureus, Mycobacterium chelonae, and Nocardia asteroides.
 Atypical mycobacterial infections represent about one half of all reported cases.
 Mycobacterial infections may be more frequent when cold or chemical sterilization techniques are used for the microkeratome.
-The actual source of mycobacteria is often contaminated tap water or ice.
+The actual source of mycobacteria often is contaminated tap water or ice.
 These organisms seem to have a predilection for the relatively anoxic environment that exists in the flap interface.
 See the image below.

-Methicillin-resistant Staphylococcus aureus (MRSA) is of particular concern in health care workers seeking refractive surgery since they may have become colonized with this organism through patient contact.
+Methicillin-resistant Staphylococcus aureus (MRSA) is of particular concern in healthcare workers seeking refractive surgery since they may have become colonized with this organism through patient contact.
 Prophylaxis for this potentially devastating infection includes the use of polymyxin-trimethoprim drops 4 times per day starting 2-3 days prior to planned surgery.

 ![]() View Image | Bacterial keratitis following LASIK. |